 Also, if you are the author communicating with the designer, be sure to send such examples of covers and artwork you like to them.
 They probably have already done their research into your book genre and what direction they should go in design so having an idea of your personal taste as well means they can meet the perfect medium of a cover you like and a cover that'll attract your readers.

 Not Checking The License for Your Stock Photos/Fonts

-This is more so for the designers but holy mother of Satan, please make sure if you are using stock images that you've either purchased the rights to use it or have make sure the photograph is under a 'free to use' license.
+This is more so for the designers but holy mother of Satan, please make sure if you are using stock images that you've either purchased the rights to use or are under a 'free to use' license.
 No one likes getting sued for using materials that aren't theirs.

 Not Hiring a Professional Designer/Artist

 I promise you I'm not biased when I say this.